opencaesar/oml-tutorials/tutorial4.md

 Not: An [OwlDoc](https://github.com/opencaesar/owl-tools/tree/master/owl-doc) task requires the Oml dataset to be converted first to Owl, which we get when we chain it to an [Oml2Owl](https://github.com/opencaesar/owl-adapter/blob/master/oml2owl/README.md) task.

-1. In VS Code, wwitch to the Explorer tab on the left.
+1. In VS Code, switch to the Explorer tab on the left.
 Open the `build.gradle` file.
 Find the `buildscript.dependencies` clause.
 Add a new dependency on the `owl-doc-gradle` tool on the top:

 ```groovy
   classpath 'io.opencaesar.owl:owl-doc-gradle:2.+'